masenmatthews/Rails_Portfolio-RailsAuthentication_CodeReview/README.md

     1. Clone GitHub repository to desktop or desired directory
     2. Open the terminal and navigate to the project directory
     3. Run $ bundle or $ bundle install in the terminal
+    4. Run $ rails db:create and $ rails db:migrate to establish database functionality
+    5. Run $ rails server
+    6. Navigate to localhost:3000 in Google Chrome or desired broweser to view the site

 ## Specifications

 ## Future expansion